 Nearly Half of Office Workers Value Community in the Workplace

-People, especially millennials, want work to be a place where they connect with others, says a new survey from Clutch and WeWork.
+People, especially millennials, want work to be a place where they connect with others, says a new survey from Clutch.

-WASHINGTON, May 8, 2018 /PRNewswire/ -- About half (47%) of part- or full-time employees value a community atmosphere in the place where they work, according to a new survey by Clutch, a B2B research firm, and WeWork, a coworking network.
+WASHINGTON, May 8, 2018 /PRNewswire/ -- About half (47%) of part- or full-time employees value a community atmosphere in the place where they work, according to a new survey by Clutch, a B2B research, ratings and reviews company.
 The number increases to 55% for millennial workers aged 18-34.

 These findings suggest that workspaces, including traditional offices, coworking spaces, coffee shops, and other public work areas, benefit from finding ways to bring their young employees together.